Memorial University has a new Aging Research Centre. Join ARC-NL now

-ARC and NLCAHR convene a Research Exchange Group on Aging.
+ARC-NL and NLCAHR convene a Research Exchange Group on Aging.
 The group was founded at NLCAHR in 2007 to exchange research knowledge, review research in progress, find funding opportunities, and collaborate on research projects related to aging and seniors.
 It also provides a forum where students, researchers, policy makers and the general public can meet to discuss issues related to healthy aging in Newfoundland and Labrador.

 The group's objectives include: